epaell/MECB/README.md

 # MECB
 A random assortment of software for the MECB system.

+# 68008 tester
+A simple free-running tester for PLCC 68008s

 # SD-drive
 Firmware for Arduino SD-drive based on Corsham Technologies SD-drive interface